pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/projects-and-stacks.md

 ## Stack Permissions

-The Pulumi Console provides fine-grained access controls for stacks.
+The Pulumi Service provides fine-grained access controls for stacks.
 Stack permissions are based on the member's role within the organization, and on their team membership.
 Additionally, any member who creates a stack is granted admin permissions on that stack.

 Organization admins can control the stack default permissions at the organization level from the organization's **Settings**.
 There are four types of stack permissions: `None`, `Read`, `Write`, and `Admin`.
-[Team permissions]({{< relref "/docs/intro/console/teams#team-permissions" >}}) will expand these default permissions.
+[Team permissions]({{< relref "/docs/intro/pulumi-service/teams#team-permissions" >}}) will expand these default permissions.

 Stack permissions allow users to perform the following actions: